codeninjassummercamps/day-1-rainbow-builder/README.md

 ## Step 6

-Now we have code for the agent place the first block and move to the next spot.
+Now we have code for the agent to place the first block and move to the next spot.
 Can it place a block right away?
 No, we need to get the next color of concrete first!
 Get the Orange Concrete!

 ```blocks
 player.onChat("rainbow", function () {